lucasfth/cv/README.md

 During my studies, I have been involved in various volunteer organizations.
 These included being a board member, developer, barista, photographer, and buddy (a type of tutor).
+These experiences have given me a wide range of skills and enhanced the joy of studying at ITU.

-Below are some of them in more detail.
+Below are some of them in more detail:

 ### Developer